hortonworks-spark/spark-llap/README.md

 # Apache Spark&trade; connector for Apache Hive&trade; LLAP

 A library to load data into Apache Spark&trade; SQL DataFrames from Apache Hive&trade; using LLAP.
-With Apache Ranger&trade; (Incubating), this library provides row/column level fine-grained access controls.
+With Apache Ranger&trade;, this library provides row/column level fine-grained access controls.

 - **Shared Policies**: The data in a cluster can be shared securely and